Prisma Client API reference

 update | XOR<UserUpdateInput, UserUncheckedUpdateInput> | Yes | Wraps all the fields of the model so that they can be provided when updating an existing record.
 Fields that are marked as optional or have default values in the datamodel are optional. |

-where | UserWhereUniqueInput | Yes | Wraps all unique fields of a model so that individual records can be selected.
-From version 4.5.0, this type wraps all fields of a model.
-Learn more |
+where | UserWhereUniqueInput | Yes | Wraps all fields of a model so that a record can be selected (learn more).
+Before version 4.5.0, this type only wraps unique fields of a model. |

 select | XOR<UserSelect, null> | No | Specifies which properties to include on the returned object. |